 The organization's current homepage still frames the work in those terms: groups in all 50 states, weekly participation, and campaigns designed to stop authoritarianism while building democratic capacity.
 The leadership page continues to present Levin and Leah Greenberg not as mascots but as working heads of a national infrastructure.

-The second Trump era sharpened the real test
+The second Trump era sharpened the test

 It is one thing to build a movement in reaction to a political shock.
 It is another to still have an organization when the shock becomes a governing environment again.